The 5 vital steps to take for a fulfilling later life

 “You should allow yourself to reflect on your successes, set new goals, or start new hobbies,” says Mathias.
 “Volunteering for a good cause may also help with your mental health.”

-She advises practicing self-compassion.
+She advises practising self-compassion.
 “Sometimes that inner voice inside our heads can be so critical, but try not to judge yourself too harshly,” she says.
 “Instead, talk to yourself as you would talk to your best friend.”

 A “reframing” technique can be useful here, where you replace negative thoughts with something more rational.
 For example, “I don’t have many friends, people must not like me” becomes “I have some friends, so I know I can make more”.